. . . about the Bible

 . . . about Satan

-We believe in the literal and personal existence of Satan, the agent of the sinful fall, the prince and the power of the air, and that he will be ultimately condemned and punished forever in the lake of fire (Revelation 20:1-10; Ephesians 2:1-5).
+We believe in the literal and personal existence of Satan, the agent of the sinful fall, the prince of the power of the air, and that he will be ultimately condemned and punished forever in the lake of fire (Revelation 20:1-10; Ephesians 2:1-5).

 . . . about the two ordinances of baptism and the Lord’s Supper